Curcumin in endometrial cancer

 Curcumin has shown direct effects on tumour cells as well as anti-inflammatory effects.
 Activity against all phases of cancer development – initiation, promotion, proliferation and metastasis – has been demonstrated in preclinical work.
 Curcumin has been explored by others in clinical trials both as a preventive and therapeutic agent with promising results.

-It is a pleiotropic molecule capable of interacting with numerous molecules involved in inflammation.
-The anti-inflammatory properties of curcumin include: (1) downregulation of several inflammatory enzymes, (2) inhibition of inflammatory cytokine secretion, and (3) inhibition of inflammation-mediated PD-L1 expression.
+Curcumin is a versatile molecule that interacts with various compounds involved in inflammation.
+Its anti-inflammatory properties include: (1) reducing the activity of several inflammatory enzymes, (2) blocking the secretion of inflammatory cytokines, and (3) suppressing inflammation-mediated PD-L1 expression.

 Both in vitro cell culture experiments as well as in vivo experiments in mouse models have revealed that curcumin can sensitise tumour cells to other treatments, such as the cytocidal effects of radiation and different chemotherapeutic agents.
 This chemotherapy sensitisation phenomenon has been observed in several cancer types.

-The exploration of curcumin as a therapeutic anti-cancer agent has been severely hampered by its poor systemic availability.
-Consequently, efforts have been dedicated to the development of alternative formulations of curcumin to enhance its bio-availability.
-Meriva is an optimized formulation.
+The potential use of curcumin as a therapeutic anti-cancer agent has been significantly hindered by its poor systemic availability.
+As a result, considerable efforts have been directed towards developing alternative formulations of curcumin to improve its bioavailability.
+One such optimized formulation is Meriva.

 Trial design